 Treatments in Development

-There has been a surge in the development of treatments for MS over the last two decades.
+been a surge in the development of treatments for MS over the last two decades.
 Currently, there are 13 disease-modifying therapies approved by Health Canada.
 The development of new treatments is a time consuming and expensive process, and there is no guarantee as to whether a treatment under trial will be approved by Health Canada.
 This emphasizes the importance of stimulating research that will uncover new therapeutic targets for MS. Here are some treatments in the pipeline.

 Emerging Treatments for RRMS